hisschemoller/nwjs-tutorial/README.md

 ![NW.js download page](assets/img/nwjs-download.jpg 'NW.js download page')

 In general to create a desktop program you will add the project's source files to the downloaded NW build, and the resulting package is the program to distribute.
 There are differences however between Mac, Linux and Windows.
+NW.js has it's own documentation [here](http://docs.nwjs.io/en/latest/For%20Users/Package%20and%20Distribute/).

 ## <a name="mac-program"></a>Create a Mac desktop program (.app file)